rrrene/credo/guides/commands/list_command.md

 # mix credo list

-`list` suggests issues, grouping them by file and NOT limitting the list to a certain count.
+`list` suggests issues, grouping them by file and NOT limiting the list to a certain count.

 ## Examples